huynguyen7/Reinforcement-Learning-Introduction/README.md

 - Gridworld MDP (Estimating state values with Bellman Equation).
 - Gridworld Policy Iteration (Using Policy Iteration to estimate state values for optimal policies)
 - Gambler Problem (Using value iteration DP to estimate state values for optimal policies).
-- Blackjack (Using MC Prediction to estimate state values, also using Model-Free MC Control to estimate optimal policies)
+- Blackjack (Using MC Prediction to estimate state values, also using Model-Free MC Control to estimate optimal policies):
+    - First-Visit vs Every-Visit Update.
+    - On-policy vs Off-policy
+    - NOTES: Comparing the difference between `Gambler` vs `Blackjack` problem (Gambler has assumptions about model, but blackjack does not.)
+    - Since Gambler already has assumptions about the model, we use DP.
+    - Since Blackjack does not have any assumption about the model, we use MC.

 ## Resources